Cement Concrete Road Construction Procedure | Method Statement of Cement Concrete Road

-If it is desired to have a rough surface,. the brooming is carried by a fibre broom brush after belting.
-The broom is came ouII d in a direction perpendicular to the centre-lne of the gentIY put in such a manner that a uniform roughness is obtained.
+If it is desired to have a rough surface,. the booming is carried by a fibre broom brush after belting.
+The broom is came ouII d in a direction perpendicular to the center-line of the gently put in such a manner that a uniform roughness is obtained. road construction process

 After 12 hours or so, the finished surface is covered with wet gunny bags for a duration of 24 hours.
 The bags are then removed and 40 mm to 50 mm layer of sand is spread on the surface.
 The sand layer is kept moist for 14 days.
 As an alternative, the curing can also be carried out by ponding.
 The surface s divided into a number of bays by forming small 5 mm high earthen ridges and the bays are filled with 40 mm depth of water and the surface is kept thoroughly wet for 14 days.
 The surface is cleaned and washed after curing.
 Cement Concrete Pavement

 The expansion joints are suitably finished.
 The edges of the road are provided with suitable shoulders of macadam, hard moorum, or bricks.
 The edging protects the road slab.
 The road is then opened to traffic after 28 days of consolidation and finishing of concrete or when the concrete attains the required strength.
 Cement Concrete Pavement

 For the construction of cement concrete roads, the plants and equipment will be required for batching, mixing, placing, finishing and curing of the concrete.
 Following are the commonly used machinery (Equipment) for cement concrete roads: Cement Concrete Pavement

 - Internal vibrator cc concrete

 - Fibre brush cc concrete

 Each of the above machinery used in the construction of cement concrete roads will now be described in brief.
 Cement Concrete Pavement